dada-lang/dada/book/src/dyn_tutorial/class.md

     * The default stringifier prints the values of each field.
 * You write `:=` to reassign variables or fields (just `=` is for declaring a new variable).
     * You can also use the `+=`, `-=`, `*=`, `/=`, `%=` operators you may be familiar with from other languages.
+* Declaring a function with `async fn` means that it can await thunks, like the one from calling `print`.
 * Declaring a function with `->` means that it returns a value; as in Rust, the final expression in the function is its return value.
     * In this case, `compute_new_value()` returns `33`.